 A total of 38 truck loading docks (12 loading docks for Building 1, 11 loading docks for Building 2, and 15 loading docks for Building 3), three grade doors (one grade door for each building [Buildings 1-3]), and six trailer stalls (two trailer stalls for each building [Buildings 1-3]) are proposed on-site.
 Medium- and heavy-duty trucks reversing into truck loading docks would produce noise from back-up alarms (also known as back-up beepers).
-Back-up beepers produce a typical volume of 97 dBA at one meter (i.e., 3.28 feet) from the source.8 The property lines of the nearest residences to the east of the project site would be located approximately 396 feet east of the truck loading docks of Building 3 where trucks would be reversing/parking.
+Back-up beepers produce a typical volume of 97 dBA at one meter (i.e., 3.28 feet) from the source.
+The property lines of the nearest residences to the east of the project site would be located approximately 396 feet east of the truck loading docks of Building 3 where trucks would be reversing/parking.
 At this distance, exterior noise levels from back-up beepers would be approximately 55.4 dBA.
-In addition, a portion of Building 3 would block the line-of-sight between the residences and the loading docks and provide a minimum attenuation of 15 dBA9 from back-up beeper noise, resulting in an exterior noise level of approximately 40.4 dBA.
-Therefore, the anticipated noise levels from back-up beepers would not exceed the City's daytime (50 dBA) noise standard for residential uses.
+In addition, a portion of Building 3 would block the line-of-sight between the residences and the loading docks and provide a minimum attenuation of 15 dBA from back-up beepers would not exceed the City's daytime (50 dBA) noise standard for residential uses.
+The property line of the church to the south of the project site would be located approximately 270 feet south of the truck loading docks of Building 1 where trucks would be reversing/parking.
+At this distance, exterior noise levels from back-up beepers would not exceed the City's daytime (50 dBA) noise standard for residential uses.
 The property line of the church to the south of the project site would be located approximately 270 feet south of the truck loading docks of Building 1 where trucks would be reversing/parking.
 At this distance, exterior noise levels from back-up beepers would be approximately 59 dBA.
 In addition, Building 1 would block the line-of-sight between the residences and the loading docks and provide a minimum